retest/docs/docs/recheck/introduction/usage.md

 ### Modifying the Lifecycle

 A phase of the lifecycle is identified by a name that is either identified using the [`NamingStrategy`](https://github.com/retest/recheck/tree/master/src/main/java/de/retest/recheck/persistence/NamingStrategy.java) or you can overwrite it by passing a `String` into the respective starting methods.
-If nothing is specified, `Recheck` will try to automatically identify a name.
-If this fails, a custom name must be specified.
+If nothing is specified, `Recheck` will try to automatically identify a name based on a valid test annotation for a class.
+If this fails or produces an incorrect name, a custom name must be specified.

 ### Reuse Golden Master Files